 Charles Manson is a name that lives in notoriety.
 Manson was a petty criminal who had served jail time for a variety of offences including armed robbery.
 He was hanging around L.A. with ambitions of making it as a musician.
 In 1968, Manson and the group of primarily female followers located to the Spahn Ranch near L.A.’s Topanga Canyon, a former movie location used by numerous Westerns.
 From there Manson began to preach his ideas of a coming race war he called Helter Skelter where he claimed to be led by hidden symbolism in lyrics by The Beatles.
 In 1969, Manson directed Tex Watson and three of the girls to the former house of record producer Terry Melcher where they murdered the pregnant actress Sharon Tate and four friends, while on the following night they killed grocery store owner Leno LaBianca and his wife.
 In 1971, Manson and five followers were convicted to life sentences.
 Manson died in prison at the age of 83 in 2017.
 Susan Atkins died in 2004 but Krenwinkel and Van Houten are still serving their time in jail.

 There have been a number of Manson-based works over the years including the tv mini-series Helter Skelter (1976) with Steve Railsback as Manson; the film The Manson Family (2003); the tv mini-series remake of Helter Skelter (2004) with Jeremy Davies as Manson; Live Freaky!
 Die Freaky!
-(2006), a satirical Claymation retelling; Leslie, My Name is Evil (2009), which similarly focuses on the Manson Girls but locates its drama during the trial; the low-budget House of Manson (2014); Wolves at the Door (2016), a home invasion film about the Tate murder; The Last of the Manson Girls (2018); the bizarre The Haunting of Sharon Tate (2019) based around Sharon Tate supposed precognition of the murders, the cheap The Manson Family Massacre (2019) and Quentin Tarantino’s Once Upon a Time in Hollywood (2019) and the documentary tv mini-series Helter Skelter: An American Myth (2020).
+(2006), a satirical Claymation retelling; Leslie, My Name is Evil (2009), which similarly focuses on the Manson Girls but locates its drama during the trial; the low-budget House of Manson (2014); Wolves at the Door (2016), a home invasion film about the Tate murder; The Last of the Manson Girls (2018); the bizarre The Haunting of Sharon Tate (2019) based around Sharon Tate supposed precognition of the murders, the cheap The Manson Family Massacre (2019), Quentin Tarantino’s Once Upon a Time in Hollywood (2019) and the documentary tv mini-series Helter Skelter: An American Myth (2020).